 Derived fitness operationalizations attempt to capture which strategies will become prevalent, if present, under evolution by natural selection.
 Although individuals die within a short timescale, they embody a strategy/type (e.g., germination probability) that lasts over a longer timescale, due to being genetically encoded.

 Consider a genetic lineage (Akçay & Van Cleve 2016; Graves & Weinreich 2017) consisting of all gene copies descended from a new mutation encoding a change in germination probability.
-In the long term, this lineage either fails (goes extinct), or succeeds (fixes in the population).
+Independent mutations creating the same allele found separate lineages.
+A subsequent mutation to the derived allele creates a sublineage that is still part of the original lineage.
+Due to recombination, different genetic lineages at different loci are nested within a common organismal genealogy (Kelleher et al. 2018).
+In the long term, each lineage either fails (goes extinct), or succeeds (fixes in the population).
 The probabilities of lineage fate can be used to construct a derived operationalization of fitness.

 By equating $r_I > 0$ with success, invasion fitness (equations 2-3) neglects chance extinction.
-Recalling that the probability of invasion $2s/\sigma^2$, invasion fitness does nothing to capture genetic variation affecting demographic stochasticity σ^2 .
+Recalling that the probability of invasion $2s/\sigma^2$ , invasion fitness does nothing to capture genetic variation affecting demographic stochasticity $\sigma^2$ .
 Stochasticity in the series of environments also contributes to extinction (King & Masel 2007).

-Consider an extension of the annual plant example in which genotype abundance is a discrete random variable, X
+Consider an extension of the annual plant example in which genotype abundance is a discrete random variable.
+X

+303

-$N_k(t+1) = X(\mu, \sigma^2).$ (4)
+$$N_k(t+1) = X(\mu, \sigma^2).$$

+(4)

-Equation 1 is the special case with $\sigma^2=0$.
-As in Haldane (1927), $N_k(t+1)$ can be 0 even if $\mu>N_k(t)$.
-The maximal probability that an invader lineage fixes requires at a lower value of g_I than the maximal geometric mean growth rate (Fig. 2).
+Equation 1 is the special case with $\sigma^2=0$ .
+As in Haldane (1927), $N_k(t+1)$ can be 0 even if $\mu>N_k(t)$ .
+The maximal probability that an invader lineage fixes requires at a lower value of $g_I$ than the maximal geometric mean growth rate (Fig. 2).
 Larger g causes greater fluctuations in N - the strategy with largest r therefore increases extinction risk (Adler & Drake 2008; Constable et al. 2016; Pande et al. 2020; Pande et al. 2022).
 Invasion fitness r thus does not fully capture the long-term fates of lineages.